Committed to Helping You Get Your Genentech Medicine

 I submitted the Patient Consent Form online or gave the signed Patient Consent Form to my doctor.
 Is there anything else I need to do to enroll?

 You do not need to do anything else, but your doctor does.
-He or she needs to submit a form called the Statement of Medical Necessity, or SMN.
+He or she needs to submit a form called the SMN.
 The SMN tells us your doctor wants to treat you with Pulmozyme.
 Make sure your doctor has sent us the SMN so you get help from us.